vcc-csc212/sp21-archive/_docs/labs/lab-09/lab-09.md

    void display_post_order();
    void display_pre_order();

-   // Hint: For all functions, you'll need a helper function that also accepts a Node* as an argument to traverse the tree!
+   // HINT: For all functions, you'll need a helper function that also accepts a Node* as an argument to traverse the tree!
    ```

-3. Use your BinaryTree class you just created to store the Trees you created in Requirement #1 and prove it is correct with each of the three display methods.
+3. Do a quick search on different types of trees and choose one to answer the following questions on it:
+    1. What type of tree is it?
+    2. What are its properties and use cases?
+    3. What makes is special/unique from other trees (think: what makes it good at what it's used for)?
+    4. Briefly (3-5 sentences) describe how you think you'd modify your insert() function (from req #2) for this specific type of tree (it doesn't have to be 100% correct, we just want you put some good thought into it).

 ---